karrycute005/DSA-EXCEL-PROJECT/README.md

 8. What is the distribution of product ratings
 9. What is the total potential revenue
 10. What is the number of unique products per price range bucket
-11. How does the rating relate ti the level of discount
+11. How does the rating relate to the level of discount
 12. How many produxts have fewer than 1000 reviews
 13. Which categories have product wth the highest discount
 14. Identify the top 5 products in terms of rating and number of reviews combined